-We tested 13 cleavers priced from $10.67 to $179.95, chopping through raw chicken parts, butternut squashes, and whole roast ducks.
+We tested 13 cleavers priced from roughly $10.00 to roughly $180.00, chopping through raw chicken parts, butternut squashes, and whole roast ducks.
 We had professional butchers and test cooks of different hand sizes, dominant hands, and levels of butchering experience examine and use them.
 Cleavers were evaluated on their ease of use, blade and handle design, and durability.
 All models were purchased online, and they appear in order of preference.

 Performance: We rated each cleaver on how easily and neatly it chopped through raw chicken wings and leg quarters, a whole roast duck, and a butternut squash.